 Christie Huddleston, M.D., is a psychiatrist and historian who has combined her scientific career with the study of the history of women in medicine.
-She is co-founder and chair of the Foundation for the History of Women in Medicine.
+She is co-founder and past president of the Foundation for the History of Women in Medicine.

 In 1974, when Christie Huddlestona magna cum laude and Phi Beta Kappa graduate with a B.A. in anthropology from Temple Universityasked her family physician to write her a letter of recommendation as part of her application to medical school, he refused.
 He argued that she would never complete her degree but would instead simply abandon her education to become a wife and mother.
 She refused to back down, however, and won a place at Philadelphia's Medical College of Pennsylvania (MCP) that same year.